drndr/multilabel-text-clf/HiAGM/README.md

 + Hyper-parameters are set in config.train

 ## Citation
-Please cite our ACL 2020 paper:
+Please cite ACL 2020 paper if using HiAGM:

     @article{jie2020hierarchy,
      title={Hierarchy-Aware Global Model for Hierarchical Text Classification},